oncleben31/pypool-pump/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-PyPoolPump is a python module providing classes for computing the duration needed for a swimming pool filtering pump.
+**PyPoolPump** is a python module providing classes for computing the duration needed for a swimming pool filtering pump.

-Each classes is an implementation of a different algorithm found when searching Internet to find best way to compute the filtering pump.
+Each classes is an implementation of a different algorithm found when searching Internet to find best way to compute the filtering pump duration.

 ## Classes description

 ### Base class

 `FilteringDuration()`class is the base class with no duration computation.
 It gather all the common code for each implementation.
+You will find a way to add a percentage modifier on the duration computed.

 You should not call directly this class except if you want to implement a new algorithm.